Ultimate Guide to Understanding Dangerous Pit Bulls

 Caveat: Even a chained Labrador Retriever can be aggressive toward people, even though not considered a dangerous dog breed.
-However, unchained or not, Pit Bulls were bred to bait bulls and even bears, and they behave that way.
-Breeders know their puppies and grown dogs can potentially harm you, yet so can some other breed like a Rottweiler or when a smaller dog bites.
+However, unchained or not, Pit Bulls were bred to bait bulls and even bears, and they behaved that way.
+Breeders know their puppies and grown dogs can potentially harm you, yet so can some other breeds like a Rottweiler or when a smaller dog bites.

 Summary: After a systematic review, we have found that the American Pit Bull Terrier is the only natural Pit Bull breed.
 Socialization is vital in keeping these dogs safer, but not guaranteed to make them safe or prevent deaths.
 However, the American Staffordshire Terrier and Staffordshire Bull Terrier are often confused by the public as pit bulls.